 About the MVUMs

 - The MVUMs implement the 2005 Travel Management Rule and are tied to a National regulation (CFR §261.13) that restricts motor vehicle use to roads, trails, and areas designated on the MVUMs.

-- Travel management is an on-going process and our designations may change on an annual basis.
-Check this webpage or your local Forest Service office to ensure you have the most current map.
+- Travel management is an ongoing process and designations may change on an annual basis.
+Check this webpage or your local Forest Service office to ensure you have the most current MVUM.

 - State laws regarding motor vehicle use such as age, safety equipment, and licensing requirements, apply on National Forest System roads.
 Vehicle operators should familiarize themselves with Chapter 46.09 Revised Code of Washington (RCW); OFF-ROAD, NONHIGHWAY, AND WHEELED ALL-TERRAIN VEHICLES

-- Counties have rules, regulations, and restrictions for motor vehicle use (including OHVs) of County roads.
+- Counties have rules, regulations, and restrictions for motor vehicle use (including OHVs) on County roads.
 Please contact the appropriate County for more information.

-If you own a mobile device such as an iPad, iPhone, iPod Touch or Android (4.0.3 or newer), you can take the Colville National Forest MVUMs with you.
+If you have a mobile device such as an iPad, iPhone, iPod Touch, Android, or Microsoft mobile device, you can take the Colville National Forest MVUMs with you.

-2. Once you have Avenza on your mobile device, use your device to download the maps at pdf-maps.com while running the app select 'Store', then ‘Find Maps’.
+2. Once you have Avenza on your mobile device, use your device to download the maps.
+While running the app select 'Store', then ‘Find Maps’.
 You can then search for available maps by area or click on “Name, region or keyword” and search for “Colville National Forest - Motor Vehicle Use Map”.
 There are MVUM maps for Northeast, Northwest, Southeast, and Southwest parts of the Colville National Forest; four maps in total.
 Please ensure to also download the Seasonal and Special Designation Table.